 If you’re just exploring, you don’t even need to jump in with both feet.
 General Assembly also offers intro workshops and free lessons—so if you’re chasing free coding bootcamps that actually work, it’s a good place to sample before investing hard cash.

-Another quick win: GA’s Career Service team doesn’t just hand you a job list.
+Another easy place to start: GA’s Career Service team doesn’t just hand you a job list.
 They run mock interviews, review your portfolio, and help you negotiate offers confidently.
 That kind of one-on-one mentoring is rare even in universities.

 The Bigger Picture